|

 combining neurophysiological, neuroanatomical,

-and biologically plausible neuronal network approaches.
+connectivity, and biologically plausible neuronal network approaches.

 13) The brain mechanisms of attention and decision-making.